Sorting by shuffling methods and a queue: Sorting by cuts

 \end{theorem} \begin{proof} Recall that a subsequence of consecutive elements $\pi_{a}\cdots\pi_{b}$ is called a segment of $\pi$ and that we denote it by $[a,b]$.
 When we use $\mathbb{Q}_{\text{cuts}}^{\prime}$, the entire content has to be unloaded after each shuffle and the segments of the input that were not shuffled are kept the same in the output.
 Thus the output after an iteration of $\mathbb{Q}_{\Sigma}^{\prime}$ is uniquely determined by the segments of the input that were shuffled and the corresponding permutations chosen for each of the shuffle operations.
 For instance, the output $id_{6}$ of the iteration of $\mathbb{Q}_{\text{cuts}}^{\prime}$ shown in Example \ref{ex:cutIter} is determined by the sequence of segments $([1,2],[4,6])$ of the input $213645$ that were shuffled and the sequence of permutations $(21,231)$ that were applied on the given segments.

 Denote the set of the possible pairs of sequences of segments and permutations, for an input of size $n$ and a shuffling method $\Sigma$, by $SSP_{n}^{\Sigma}$.
 For every $n\geq 2$ and every element $(s,q)\in SSP_{n}^{\Sigma}$, the segments in $s$ are in lexicographical order and do not overlap with each other since we shuffle these segments from left to right.
-Note that several different iterations may correspond to the same element of $SSP_{n}^{\Sigma}$.
 We will first show that $|SSP_{n}^{\Sigma}|$ is equal to the expression in the right-hand side of \eqref{eq:generalize}.
 Then, we will give a bijection between the sets $S_{n}(\mathbb{Q}_{\Sigma}^{\prime})$ and $SSP_{n}^{\Sigma}$.

 $[$Finding $|SSP_{n}^{\Sigma}|]$ Assume that $x=(s,q)\in SSP_{n}^{\Sigma}$ and that $s$ consists of $l$ shuffled segments.
 Only one such $x$ exists, if $l=0$.
 Let $l\geq 1$.
 Denote the sizes of the $l$ shuffled segments by $k_{1},k_{2},\dots ,k_{l}$, where $k_{j}\geq 2$ for every $j\in [1,l]$ and let their sum be $n-u$ for some $u\geq 0$.
 For instance, if $n=8$, $l=2$ and $s = ([2,3],[5,7])$, then $k_{1} = 2$, $k_{2} = 3$ and $n-u = 5$.
 In general, if the numbers $l,n-u, k_{1},\dots ,k_{l}$ are given, then in order to determine the sequence of segments $s$, one should distribute the $u$ remaining elements in the set of $l+1$ spaces - one before each of the $l$ segments and the one after all of the segments.
 For every such choice, we obtain a different sequence of segments $s$.
 The number of these choices is the number of ways to distribute $u$ indistinguishable balls into $l+1$ boxes that is $\binom{u+(l+1)-1}{(l+1)-1} = \binom{u+l}{l}$.
 Then, if $q = (q_{1},\ldots ,q_{l})$, the permutation $q_{j}$ can be any of the $b_{k_{j}}$ permutations in $\Pi_{\Sigma}^{k_{j}}$ for every $j\in [1,l]$.
 Thus $q$ can be determined in $\prod\limits_{j=1}^{l}b_{k_{j}}$ ways.
 In total, we obtain the right-hand side of \eqref{eq:generalize}.